Litharge/DIPT/README.md

 ### Defining an Operation

-Override CustomImageTool to define a new, adjustable operation e.g. adjustable noise removal
+Override `CustomImageTool` to define a new, adjustable operation e.g. adjustable noise removal

 Simply override the \_\_init\_\_ and matrix_operation methods

-The \_\_init\_\_ method contains any slider variables you intend to use in your matrix_operation, as well as the maximum values of those slider variables.
+The `\_\_init\_\_` method should contain any slider variables you intend to use in your matrix_operation, as well as the maximum values of those slider variables.

-The matrix_operation method contains your operation (e.g. morphological, convolutional).
+The `matrix_operation` method should contain your operation (e.g. morphological, convolutional).
 Get the contents of the parent node with self.input.get_image(), perform your operation and save your result in self.buffer_image.

 You must use self.input.get_image() and not self.input.image as the matrix may be accessed in another thread, get_image